PeterMoresco/auto_free_fea_sim/README.md

 - [ ] Automate the podman installation
 - [ ] Improve the Welcome page
 - [ ] Provide the **example**
+- [ ] Make a video explaining the process
+- [ ] Make a video modeling the parametric model
+- [ ] Make a video installling it